 Restaurant availability at Walt Disney World right now is fluid.
-And we do mean it is very fluid.
+And we do mean very fluid.

 We have already seen lots of changes and updates to everything from restaurant hours to meal services and we’ve even seen some restaurants that were previously open close.

 In fact, there’s been so many updates and changes that we’ve had to put all the information into a spreadsheet just to keep track of everything.

 Because this spreadsheet is large we recommend you open in it a new tab so that you can see all the columns.

 Doing that will allow you to filter by restaurant location, meal type, and other helpful information

 In many instances the hours are not the same as what they were before or, in instances of restaurants in the parks, the hours may not even be the same as the park hours.

 That is why we highly recommend you double check the restaurant hours before you make any plans.

 You can do that in a couple of different ways: